Buying Guides

 How long does each guide take to read?

-The baby and big kids guides run about 8–12 minutes.
-The adult guide is the longest at roughly 20 minutes because it covers the widest range of needs.
-The wool guide is around 6 minutes.
+The baby and big kids diaper guides run about 8–12 minutes.
+The adult diaper guide is the longest at roughly 20 minutes because it covers the widest range of needs.
+The FSA/HSA guide takes about 10 minutes and includes a Letter of Medical Necessity template you can print.
+Wool guides run about 6–10 minutes each.
 All have tables of contents so you can skip to the section you need.

 Do I need to read a guide before I buy?

 No — product pages have everything you need to make a single purchase.
-The guides are for people building a full stash or rotation, switching from disposables, or weighing two styles against each other.
+The guides are for people building a full stash or rotation, switching from disposables, weighing two styles against each other, learning about wool as a new fiber, or planning to use FSA/HSA reimbursement.
 If you already know what you want, go straight to the product.